We Can Help!

 Considering a wood fence?
 Before you buy a wood fence think about the commitment you're making.
 Wood fences require occasional staining or sealing.
 They can warp and rot over time if not properly cared for.
 Vinyl is a low maintenance material that offers the look of wood without the constant upkeep.
 Additional material options include aluminum, steel, wrought iron, and chain link fencing.

-Installing a fence is harder than it looks.
+Installing fences is harder than it looks.
 Especially without the proper equipment and experience needed.
-Call us today at 352-835-5040 to have your fence installed right the first time.
+Call our fence companies today at 352-835-5040 to have your fence installed right the first time.

 Be Considerate to your Neighbors:

 Let your neighbors know about your fencing plans.
 Be considerate and try not to block their views.
 If need be, a shared fence may be built by two or more neighbors, but any agreement should be in writing and only after the property boundaries have been professionally surveyed.